Albert Einstein

 Albert Einstein and Mileva Einstein-Marić got married on January 06, 1903.

-Albert Einstein passed the exit exams well and obtained the degree and a teaching diploma in mathematics and physics.
+Albert Einstein passed the exit exams well and obtained a degree and a teaching diploma in mathematics and physics.
 He wanted to continue his life story as a professor’s assistant, but none of the professors would accept him for his rebellious character.

 Early Career